Breaching Immigration Rules can Result in Fines and Civil Penalty.

 The process of immigration enforcement has been stepped up in recent times as the Home Office looks to enforce the law changes that came into force in 2016.
 This has resulted in a large upsurge in raids on many business sectors that are known to use immigrant workers, the hospitality industry, in particular, has been heavily affected due to its heavy use of low-paid immigrant workers often from outside of the EEA.
 This step up means that businesses need to be as prepared as possible for raids and know what they need to do if it should happen.
 We can help prepare for this by ensuring compliance within your business and ensuring should a raid ever happen that you will be compliant in all aspects of the law.

-If you need to talk to someone about your business, or if you are an employee needs to discuss your status then get in touch, our specialist's immigration experts are ready and waiting to help with all manner of immigration issues and can even help appeal against civil penalty enforcement.
+If you need to talk to someone about your business, or if you are an employee needs to discuss your status then get in touch, our specialist's immigration lawyers are ready and waiting to help with all manner of immigration issues and can even help appeal against civil penalty enforcement.
 Get the experts in your corner and help ensure the compliance of your business.